akka/akka/akka-docs/intro/getting-started.rst

 - ``akka-camel-2.0-SNAPSHOT.jar`` -- Apache Camel Actors integration (it's the best way to have your Akka application communicate with the rest of the world)
 - ``akka-camel-typed-2.0-SNAPSHOT.jar`` -- Apache Camel Typed Actors integration
 - ``akka-spring-2.0-SNAPSHOT.jar`` -- Spring framework integration
-- ``akka-kernel-2.0-SNAPSHOT.jar`` -- Akka microkernel for running a bare-bones mini application server (embeds Jetty etc.)
+- ``akka-kernel-2.0-SNAPSHOT.jar`` -- Akka microkernel for running a bare-bones mini application server

 How to see the JARs dependencies of each Akka module is described in the :ref:`dependencies` section.
 Worth noting is that ``akka-actor`` has zero